- Posts: 44

 Please Log in or Create an account to join the conversation.

-6 years 9 months ago #65523 by BUBBADOG14
+7 years 5 months ago #65523

-Replied by BUBBADOG14 on topic Support People?
+Replied by on topic Support People?

 My Sister works in a care home and is a carer to several different people, she told me you can't help but close to some of them even though she knows they are going to pass soon.
 She goes to most of their funerals as she has got close to the families and feels it would be rude not to go.
 I couldn't do her job having to care for these people watching them get weaker and sicker until they pass away.
 I know she gets close to them as we both have a huge heart and have so much love to give to humans and animals.
 I know for a fact she has stayed late at work more than a few times to be with one of her patients.
 She is my hero.
 Also when I'm not well she has come by in her dinner hour to check in on me, so I don't tell her anymore if I'm feeling poorly because I want her to have her dinner hour!